OlliMeeco/meecodocs/guides/organizations.md

 meeco users:create -p supersecretpassword > .dave.yaml
 ```

-Then for bob to accept this invitaion (and create the connection).
+Then for carol to accept this invitaion (and create the connection).

 We should have a new keypair and `public_key` somewhere that we can use for this connection for Dave, dave might use the
 meeco keystore to manage this but in this case lets forget about the keystore for now to keep it simple.